-The Certificate in College Teaching (CCT) is an experiential professional development program that prepares graduate students for college-level teaching.
-The curriculum will provide foundations in effective course design and inclusive teaching practices with opportunities to observe college instructors and engage in teaching experiences.
+The Certificate in College Teaching (CCT) is a free, experiential professional development program that prepares graduate students for college-level teaching.
+The curriculum will provide foundations in effective course delivery and inclusive teaching practices with opportunities to observe college instructors and engage in teaching experiences.
 Participants will also create important products to evidence their professional development and contribute to their future teaching applications.
 Completion of the CCT will enhance students' knowledge of learning theory and strengthen teaching skills, making them more competitive for teaching positions.
-Students who complete the CCT will have it listed on their transcripts as officially endorsed by UNC.

 The CCT program is open to all graduate students at UNC.
-Priority will be given to doctoral students and MA students who hold a teaching position on campus.
-The CCT program takes two years to complete.
-Participants will go through a flexible curriculum, complete teaching observation(s) and teaching experience(s), and curate a teaching portfolio.
+The CCT curriculum is self-paced and may take up to two years to complete.
+Participants will go through an asynchronous set curriculum, complete a culminating assignment where they develop course materials and a course syllabus, and participate in teaching observation(s) and teaching experience(s).

 CCT Learning Outcomes

 At the end of the Certificate in College Teaching program, participants will:

 - Have received ongoing, systematic pedagogical training that supports: